marco76/java-project-checklist/README.md

 It can be useful during interviews to understand in which environment the client is working.

 IDE - choice
-- Eclipse
-- Intellij
-- Netbeans
+o Eclipse - Intellij - Netbeans
 - Free choice?

 IDE - configuration